0xPolygon/polygon-docs/docs/innovation-design/security/smartcontracts.md

 ## Internal assessments

-Polygon Labs application security teams are composed of Sr. & Staff security engineers that perform internal reviews on all code developed.
-This in-house expertise allows us to follow standard methodologies for assessments using available tooling for static analyzing, line-by-line manual reviews, Fuzzing, and Formal Verification where applicable.
+Polygon Labs application security teams are composed of senior & staff security engineers that perform internal reviews on all code developed.
+This in-house expertise allows us to follow standard methodologies for assessments using available tooling for static analyzing, line-by-line manual reviews, fuzzing, and formal verification where applicable.

 ## External assessments